 The most common types of injuries in motor vehicle accidents range from common to severe injuries, such as:

 In some instances, fatal accidents happen on the roads of New Orleans, and accident attorneys are hired to help bereaved families file a wrongful death claim.

 Property loss refers to the victim's personal items that were damaged in automobile accidents, such as:

 An experienced accident attorney will always seek the maximum compensation available depending on the specific circumstances of the case.
 Each case is unique and has its challenges and particular aspects.
 This is why no law firm can publish an average settlement amount for car accident injuries.

-Instead, an experienced personal injury lawyer can explain what type of damages you may recover.
+Instead, an experienced car accident injury lawyer can explain what type of damages you may recover.
 In the state of Louisiana, a personal injury claim can contain two categories of damages: economic damages and non-economic damages.

 Economic damages cover all the monetary expenses and losses you suffered as a result of the car accident, such as:

 Non-economic damages represent a form of compensation for:

 Finally, if you file a personal injury lawsuit and the jury finds that the liable parties acted with gross negligence in causing your accident, you may also be entitled to receive punitive damages.
 An example of gross negligence is a drunk driver who is driving aggressively (speeding, tailgating, etc.).

 When you file an accident insurance claim, you need to detail all your damages and provide evidence for them.
 Injury accident lawyers can usually negotiate a reasonable settlement after investigating your case.
 However, the outcome depends in great measure on what you do or fail to do immediately after the accident.